 1. Download the free iNaturalist app to your mobile device.

-2. During April 27-30, take photos to make observations of wild plants and animals in your backyard, a park, your walk to school or work - anywhere you find nature.
+2. During April 26-29, take photos to make observations of wild plants and animals in your backyard, a park, your walk to school or work - anywhere you find nature.
+Be sure to mark the observation as captive/cultivated if it's not a wild organism!
 Also check our bioblitz page to see the many events happening around the Bay in support of the City Nature Challenge - feel free to join one or more!

 3. Upload your photos to iNaturalist.
 They will be automatically added to the San Francisco Bay Area City Nature Challenge project!

-4. Learn more as the iNaturalist community helps identify your observations, and feel free to help ID other people's observations, especially during the May 1-3 identification period.
+4. Learn more as your finds get identified, and feel free to help ID other people's observations, especially during the April 30-May 5 identification period.

 Our bioblitzes are powered by iNaturalist, our in-house, citizen science platform.
 It's a community-powered website and app that makes it easy to upload and share your observations in the field and to get help from other users with flora and fauna IDs.